by Michael Hüttermann

 o Integrated, Java-based tool chains, based on Maven, and others

-o Implementing Agile strategies, including Scrum and Continuous Integration
+o Guidance how to implement Agile strategies, including Scrum and Continuous Integration

 o Advanced real world use cases

 o Tons of good practices helping to underpin your individual Agile ALM approach

 TABLE OF CONTENTS

 Part 1 Introducing Agile and Application Lifecycle Management (ALM)